Silence = Death: The AIDS Crisis Was So Much Worse Than We Talk About

 ACT UP takes aim at NIH

-When Reagan left office in 1989, there were 100,000 confirmed AIDS cases in the United States, half of which were diagnosed in the previous two years.
+When Rondald Reagan left office in 1989, there were 100,000 confirmed AIDS cases in the United States, half of which were diagnosed in just the previous two years.
 The CDC estimated that the number of HIV positive cases was somewhere between 1 million and 1.5 million Americans.

 ACT UP continued to push for more government funds to go toward AIDS research and clinical trials, targeting the National Institutes of Health (NIH) in 1990.
 At that time, the NIH continued to pour funds into a failed AIDS drug, AZT, and refused to look into other medical projects.

 Fed up with waiting for those in power to decide it was a good time to research a new cure for AIDS, ACT UP protesters occupied the NIH building in Bethesda, MD.
 They demanded that medical research on a new type of treatment, which had been delayed for years, begin now.
 ACT UP also demanded that people of color and women be part of these clinical trials.
-African Americans and Hispanics accounted for 40% of AIDS cases from 1981 to 1987, and that number continued to climb.
+African Americans and Latinos accounted for 40% of AIDS cases from 1981 to 1987, and that number continued to climb.